 - It is necessary to meet “mandatory quality of service requirements”;

 - It is “necessary for billing calculating interconnection payments, detecting or stopping fraudulent, or abusive use of, or subscription to, electronic communications services”; or

 - The end user has given their consent to the processing, provided that the purpose(s) of the processing could not be fulfilled by processing anonymised data.

-Providers of electronic communications services must erase or anonymise electronic communications metadata when it is no longer needed for the purpose of transmitting a communication.
+Providers of electronic communications services must erase or anonymise electronic communications metadata when it is no longer needed for transmitting a communication.

 When the processing of metadata is necessary for billing purposes, the relevant metadata can be retained until the end of the period during which the bill may lawfully be challenged or a payment pursued.

 As with the GDPR, there is a two-tier regime of fines set at a maximum of €20 million or 4% of annual global turnover – whichever is greater.

 End users who suffer “material or non-material damage” as a result of infringement of the ePR also have the right to receive compensation from the infringer.